 A domain host interfaces with ICANN to set the connection to a specific domain.
 A sub-domain is a domain attached to a (main) domain example: www.subdomain.maindomain.com.

 ALL Internet traffic passes through ICANN.
 There is a nominal charge for this service.
 It is collected from the main domain owner every 1 to 5 years.
 ICANN serves the entire world.
 Several countries have been trying unsuccessfully to gain control of ICANN through the UN.
+Update: Obama gave away ICANN on his way out.

 Some home Internet providers have a hosting setup to allow subscribers to setup a personal website as a sub-domain on its primary domain free of charge.